berto805/capstone_2021/README.md

 4. Create a graph that will help in the analytics portion which will provide geographical and most visited websites data.
 5. Create a dashboard for Security Incidents that will assist administrators with identifying the origin of the threats

+# Conclusion

+Graylog can greatly minimize the tools used in corporate environments.
+Why would companies waste time cross training new and existing employees with several tools when Graylog can provide that and more on a budget.
+Graylog is a user friendly tool that will help users disect and troubleshoot issues quickly.
+With all the functionalities provided by Graylog you can create graphs, charts, tables, alerts and many more.
+Configuring the servers properly can go a long way in Graylog.
+Overall having a centralized location for storing logs is crucial in any corporate IT environment as having to use several tools to find the same data will inevitably cause issues for IT personnel.

 # Refrences
 1. http://httpd.apache.org/docs/